jjrom/resto-deprecated/README.md

 * **admin.password**  changed to something more secure that the one set in the configuration file !
 * (optional) mapshup.url value is changed accordingly to your configuration.
 If you do not want to see products on map comment this line.
 * (optional) ResourceManager.iTag value is changed accordingly to your configuration.
-If you don't want to tag your products during ingestion comment this line.
+If this line is commented, then iTag will not be used (i.e. products will not be tagged)

 masphup configuration
 ---------------------